 Synopsis

-Composer Liam Taylor-West and the Bedminster community are giving voice to the hidden river through music and light
+Composer Liam Taylor-West and the Bedminster community have given voice to the hidden river through music and light

 The River Malago runs quietly beneath the streets of Bedminster — often overlooked yet deeply rooted in the area’s history and ecology.
-From July to October 2025, composer Liam Taylor-West has been working with the local community to bring the Malago to life in sound.
+From July to October 2025, composer Liam Taylor-West worked with the local community to bring the Malago to life in sound.

 A River’s Song is a collaborative composition celebrating the stories, rhythms, and connections of the river.
 Created and performed with the people who live along its course, the piece brings together local singers, music-makers, and residents with a deep connection to the Malago.